 Nottinghill employs one supervisor who is a Registered Early Childhood Educator ("RECE").
-Our remaining staff consists of three lead teachers (including one RECE) and two assistant teachers, who all have extensive experience working with young children.
+Our remaining staff consists of two lead teachers (both are RECE's) and two assistant teachers, who all have extensive experience working with young children.
 Our teachers are:

-- Kim Pearce, RECE, Supervisor
+- Jessica Boquin, RECE, Supervisor

-- Jessica Boguin, RECE Lead Teacher
+- Dana Cornwall, RECE Lead Teacher

-- Amy Allsopp, Lead Teacher
+- Madison Nicol, RECE Lead Teacher

 - Stacey Haight, Assistant Teacher

-- Dana Cornwall, RECE Assistant Teacher
+- Lorraine Silveira, Assistant Teacher

 Our teachers are the key to our success.
-Their energy, enthusiasm, warmth and professional training are what keep our children happy, interested, learning and having fun.
+Their energy, enthusiasm, warmth, and professional training are what keep our children happy, interested, learning and having fun.
 The teachers are responsible for planning and implementing the curriculum and programs for the children.
 Parent volunteers assist the teachers in the classroom and can rely on the teachers for guidelines and suggestions.
 To maintain the co-operative effort in all aspects of the running of the school, the supervisor attends monthly Board meetings.
 Teachers are also the first line of communication for any issues parents have regarding their children's class.
-The teacher will attempt to solve any issues, and bring it to the Board's attention when necessary.
+The teacher will attempt to solve any issues and bring it to the Board's attention when necessary.